Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 * Delete Questions

 ## Request Service
-The Request Service automation is used to manage the services that are directly linking of additional services to a request where those services underpin or depend on the service that the request is raised under.
+The Request Service automation is used to manage the service that the request is raised against.
+Additional services that underpin or depend on this service can also be added to the request.
 This is equivalent to the [Linked Services Action](/servicemanager-user-guide/service-portfolio/requests/linked-services-action) on a request where services can be manually linked.

 ![Request Service Automation](/_books/servicemanager-config/images/workflow-request-service.png)